ibericode/mailchimp-for-wordpress/readme.txt

 > - AJAX Forms.
 Forms do not require a full page reload.<br />
 > - Visual Styles Builder, create your own style without the need for code.<br />
 > - Custom Color Themes, a quick way to blend-in with your theme.<br />
-> - Log & Statistics, providing you with useful insights like where people subscribed from.<br />
+> - Log & Statistics, providing you with useful insights like your new MailChimp subscribers came from.<br />
 > - Priority support over email.<br />
 >
 > [Upgrade to MailChimp for WordPress Pro](https://mc4wp.com/features/#utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=after-features-link)